If you don’t want to read the details, skip straight to our Recommendation

 Freedom Mobile Coverage Maps

-Here are coverage maps from the Freedom Mobile website which are accurate as of October 2018.
+Here are coverage maps from the Freedom Mobile website.

 Freedom Mobile Coverage Toronto Core (Scarborough, North York, Markham, Richmond Hill, Vaughan, Mississauga and Brampton)